zfybd/zfybd/README.md

 ## 🌱 Currently Learning
 - Advanced statistical modeling
-- Deployment of ML models (e.g., Streamlit, Flask)
+- Deployment of ML models
-- SQL optimization and data engineering basics
+- SQL optimization and data engineering

 ## 💞️ Looking to Collaborate On
 - Data science projects that make an impact